AmazonBBQ/TTT_Archive/writeups/crackme/login-ciper.md

 Insert your password:
 ```

-Entering an arbitrary value results in `Wrong!`, which suggests that the binary performs some internal transformation before validating the input.
+Entering random value results in `Wrong!`, which suggests that the binary performs some internal transformation before validating the input.

 The goal is to reverse the validation logic and recover the correct password.